barbados-clemens/mono/apps/calebukle-com/src/pages/blog/angular-code-coverage-badge-with-gitlab-ci.md

 - Create a build artifact of the public/ directory

+1. something
+1. another
+1. for sure
+   1. anc

 The reason for the Alpine image is it’s so small; therefore, fewer pipeline minutes are spent downloading larger images.
 All we need to do is move one directory to another.
 The coverage/ directory is a build artifact from the